 Here are a couple of easy suggestions we recommend for water conservation: choosing the proper lead settings for your washing, purchasing a high-efficiency toilet, and utilizing high-efficiency shower heads.
 These little adjustments make a big difference in the maintenance of your septic tank.

 It’s not as hard as you think to maintain your septic tank.
 You can take these easy steps toward properly maintenance that will keep your septic working properly for years to come.
-IF you’re just getting started with septic maintenance in Dayton, Ohio and need to have your septic tank inspected, give us a call at Grover Brown.
+IF you’re just getting started with septic maintenance in Dayton, Ohio and need to have your septic tank inspected, give us a call at AAA Wastewater.
 We’ve serviced the septic tanks in Ohio for over 70 years; we’re here to help!